-Hidden Words, Hidden Worlds - or H2 - is a unique, nation-wide project that uses literature as a platform to support freedom of expression, creativity and social change in Burma’s ethnic nationality states.
+Hidden Words, Hidden Worlds - or H2 - was a unique, four year, nation-wide programme that uses literature as a platform to support freedom of expression, creativity and social change in Myanmar's ethnic nationality states.

 H2 began in the early days of the transition with the first landscape mapping of the post-censorship literary community in Myanmar.
 What followed was an unprecedented series of interlacing components that sought to reach out to literary talents, through short story and translation workshops, live literature nights and ethnic literature conferences in collaboration with the Millennium Centres and ethnic Culture and Literature Associations.